Kun009/Serverless-CRUD-API-on-AWS/README.md

 2. Check Postman Responses

-+Validate response status codes and messages.
++ Validate response status codes and messages.

-+Review the changes in the CRUD table.
++ Review the changes in the CRUD table.

 Below is the image of the details posted
 ![Screenshot 2025-02-24 123245](https://github.com/user-attachments/assets/192debdf-0de8-42fe-97b2-f81fa836b9fd)

 Below is the image of the details updated where the completed for email check became false
 ![Screenshot 2025-02-24 123320](https://github.com/user-attachments/assets/31211dac-b20a-4e5d-8905-c3e130854508)

 Below is the image for delete operation where task was deleted
 ![Screenshot 2025-02-24 123917](https://github.com/user-attachments/assets/d226ad53-ec10-4ef6-a899-b06a72ace357)

 3. Verify CloudWatch Logs

-+Confirm that logs capture the requests and responses.
++ Confirm that logs capture the requests and responses.

 ![Screenshot 2025-02-19 231442](https://github.com/user-attachments/assets/c27021ae-9c82-4c32-8185-786b99298784)